Use Cloudinary to optimize images

 - Optimize images with Cloudinary.

 Remember to set a custom cloud name at the end of the registration form.
 Cloudinary uses your cloud name to build the URLs it will serve your images from.

 Measure page load time before optimization

-- When the audit completes, see the Opportunities section.
+When the audit completes, look at the Opportunities section:

 You'll resolve these opportunities in the rest of this codelab by optimizing the images with Cloudinary.

 To optimize the three images in the starting code, you'll create Cloudinary fetch URLs for each one.

 A Cloudinary fetch URL looks like this: